 Filter utilities, such as awk and perl, and plotting/spreadsheet packages, like Excel, can process the statistical data easily.
-In the examples directory an awk script called convert-stats is provided that illustrates how the values in the protocol file might be processed: it extracts the total times and transposes the output so that each line has information about one function and all processes instead of one function and process as in the protocol file.
+In the examples directory a perl script called convert-stats is provided that illustrates how the values printed by stftool (called with the --dump and --print-statistics options) might be processed: it extracts the total times and transposes the output so that each line has information about one function and all processes instead of one function and process as in the protocol file.
 It also summarizes the time for all processes.
 For messages the total message length is printed in a matrix with one row per sender and one column per receiver.